pcagas/hyde/README.md

 Hyde requires the following packages:

+ * Gkeyll 2.0
  * postgkyl
  * flask
  * zeromq
  * redis

-You can install Hyder directly through Conda (all dependencies will be downloaded and installed automatically):
+You can install Hyde directly through Conda (all dependencies will be downloaded and installed automatically):

 ~~~~~~~